rashmitpankhania/head-first-java-notes/CH12/notes.md

 use the Grpahics2d object which is subclass of graphics you can get it back by casting

     Graphics2D g2d = (Graphics2D) g;
+now the important part comes how do you put more than one object in the frame